stephenjmaher/ipopt-conopt/README.md

 A bridge library that allows optimization problems defined using the Ipopt `TNLP` interface to be solved using CONOPT instead of Ipopt.
 This provides a seamless way to use CONOPT as a drop-in replacement for Ipopt in existing codebases.

+The bridge is not fully featured and there may be features in Ipopt used in an application that are not implemented.
+If this is the case, please create an issue requesting the feature.

 ## Overview

 This project implements a bridge between two optimization solvers: